Since 2011 (for the 2010 tax year) retiring allowances are reported on the T4 slip instead of the T4A slip.

 Retiring allowances must be taxed even if a recipient's total earnings received or receivable during the calendar year, including the lump-sum payment, are less than the total claim amount on his or her Form TD1, Personal Tax Credits Return.

 Do not deduct CPP contributions or EI premiums from retiring allowances.

-If you pay a retiring allowance to a non-resident of Canada, you have to withhold 25% of the retiring allowance (subject to various tax conventions and agreements).
-Send this amount to the Receiver General on the non-residents behalf.
-For more information, see Interpretation Bulletin IT-337, Retiring Allowances, and Guides T4145, Electing Under Section 217 of the Income Tax Act, and T4061, NR4 - Non-Resident Tax Withholding, Remitting, and Reporting.
+If you pay a retiring allowance to a non-resident of Canada, withhold 25% of the retiring allowance (subject to various tax conventions and agreements).
+Send this amount to the receiver general on the non-resident's behalf.
+For more information, see Guide T4061, NR4 - Non-Resident Tax Withholding, Remitting, and Reporting.

 Transfer all or part of a retiring allowance

 There are situations when a person can transfer all or part of a retiring allowance to a registered pension plan (RPP) or a registered retirement savings plan (RRSP).
 For more information, go to Transfer of a retiring allowance.

 - Guide RC4120, Employers' Guide - Filing the T4 Slip and Summary

 - Guide RC4157, Deducting Income Tax on Pension and Other Income, and Filing the T4A Slip and Summary